charleseff/css_js_tree/README.md

  CssTree
 =======
-CssTree is a plugin to allow automatic loading of css files using the same hierarchical structure as your controllers and views for better modularity and separation of concerns.
+CssTree is a Rails plugin to allow automatic loading of css files using the same hierarchical structure as your controllers and views for better modularity and separation of concerns.

 ## What does it do exactly?
 Say you have controller `Admin::User::CommentsController`, which has action `show` and you have the following files under your `public/stylesheets` folder: